-During the onsite phase of the audit, the auditor interviewed the healthcare administrator and a nurse from health services and a psychologist.
-The institution does have medical staff on duty 24 hours a day who can readily respond to incidents of sexual abuse.
-Staff on duty after seven o'clock in the evening and before six o'clock in the morning may have to send the victim to the hospital if injuries are severe.
+During the onsite phase of the audit, the auditor interviewed the health services administrator, a nurse, and a psychologist.
+The institution does not have medical staff on duty 24 hours a day who can readily respond to incidents of sexual abuse.
+Staff on duty after seven o'clock in the evening and before six o'clock in the morning would have to send the victim to the hospital if the injuries are severe.
 After regular hours, Psychology Services would receive notification by electronic mail to see the victim as soon as possible.
 Based on this analysis, the auditor finds the institution in compliance with this provision.